HomeAfrican SafarisAfrican Safari Guide

 Once known as the breadbasket of Africa, Zimbabwe hosts safari parks and scenery that range from lakes and waterfalls to wildlife havens that rival more popular African destinations, easily demonstrated in the top places to visit in Zimbabwe.

-A country filled with a rich cultural history and a wonderful consideration as a standalone destination or combinable with other incredible safari locations.
+A country filled with a rich cultural history, it is a wonderful consideration as a standalone destination or combinable with other incredible safari locations.

 Hwange National Park

 Where is it?
-Located around 60 miles from Victoria Falls, the Hwange National Park sits on a railway path that connects the famous falls to Bulawayo.
+Around 60 miles from Victoria Falls, the Hwange National Park sits on a railway path that connects the famous falls to Bulawayo.

 Highlights of the park: